-The course will be over approximately 2500m from the Railway Bridge at Vale Royal to the finish line just upstream from the boat house.
+The time trial course will be over approximately 500m from the Narrows to the finish post, just upstream from the boat house, and back.
+The regatta course is approximately 550m between the Narrows and the finish post.
 Start and finish lines are marked with marker posts.